TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 We'll do that using Hydra.
 It is a nice brute forcing tool.
 It is fast, easy to use and well documented.

-The process off brute forcing is simple.
+The process of brute forcing is simple.
 The tool is going to try to login using the now known `admin` user in combination with a wordlist.
-In this case I use `rockyou.txt` as my dictionary.
+In this case we are going to use `rockyou.txt` as the password dictionary.

 ``` ❯ hydra -l admin -P /usr/share/wordlists/rockyou.txt 10.10.235.217 http-post-form "/admin/index.php:user=^USER^&pass=^PASS^:Username or password invalid" -V